 Appreciate Audubon’s Public Art

 While you wander around Audubon, be sure to keep an eye out for colorful pieces of public art.
-Pose with the whimsical butterfly mural outside of Lori’s Flowers (at the intersection of Tracy and Broadway Streets).
+Pose with the whimsical butterfly mural outside of Lori’s Flowers (at the intersection of Tracy and Broadway Streets), and keep an eye out for one of the town’s newest murals on the side of The Bakery on Broadway.
 Or head down Broadway Street to marvel at the intricate stained glass clock that features a 21-foot-tall depiction of the town’s namesake.

 Shop Along Broadway